QEHS PE Faculty were WINNERS of the Lincolnshire Active School Awards 2020 and

 Maximising Participation, Developing Excellence

-- For all to experience outstanding Physical Education (PE), Physical Activity and School Sport that will lead to lifelong participation.
+- For all to experience high quality Physical Education (PE), Physical Activity and School Sport that will lead to lifelong participation.

-- To provide an outstanding academic route through GCSE and A Level.
+- To provide an excellent academic route through GCSE and A Level.

 - To continue to be at the forefront of teaching and learning to maximise every student’s potential in the subject.

 Physical Education at QEHS should inspire all students to succeed and excel in competitive sport and other physically demanding activities.
 It should provide opportunities for students to become physically confident in a way which supports their health and fitness.
 We will provide opportunities to compete in sport in order to develop values such as fairness, respect and teamwork.

 All lessons are in line with The National Curriculum.